-Application : Not applicable - Step Up 4.3 adopted
+Not applicable - Step Up 4.3 adopted

-Explanation on

-application of the

-practice

-•

-Explanation for :

-departure

-•

-Large companies are req uir red to complete the columns below.
+red to complete the columns below.
 Non-large companies are encouraged

-to complete the columns be elow.

-·

-Measure

-Timeframe
+elow.

 Board decisions are made objectively in the best interests of the company taking into account diverse perspectives and insights.

 The board has a policy which limits the tenure of its independent directors to nine years.